khueue/cfn-reducer/README.md

 ### Sub-Templates

 Resources of type `AWS::CloudFormation::Stack` can be reduced and integrated back into the main template.
-All things (conditions, mappings, outputs, resources) from the sub-template will be prefixed with the resource's name when being integrated back into the main template.
+All things (conditions, mappings, outputs, resources) in the sub-template will be prefixed with the resource's name when being integrated back into the main template.